U.S. drone took part in Libya strikes, hit unclear

 "There was a U.S. Predator (drone aircraft) involved in the mission but I can't tell you with certainty that it participated in the exact strike that could have hit the vehicles" in a convoy believed to have been carrying Gaddafi near his hometown of Sirte, the official said.

 NATO said its warplanes fired on a convoy near Sirte at about 8:30 a.m.
-(7:30 a.m.
-British time), striking two military vehicles in the group but could not confirm that Gaddafi was a passenger.
+(2:30 a.m.
+ET), striking two military vehicles in the group but could not confirm that Gaddafi was a passenger.

 France later said its jets had halted the convoy.
 The NATO official said it was unclear which aircraft may have struck which vehicles and whether Gaddafi -- later killed in the custody of rebel forces -- was wounded in the strikes.